Saturday, September 17th, 2022

 The term “dual diagnosis” describes the clinically challenging comorbidity of a substance use disorder (SUD) along with another major mental illness.
 Evidence-based psychotherapies for addiction, including motivational interviewing, cognitive-behavioral therapy, relapse prevention, contingency management, skills training, and/or case management, are a necessity and must be balanced with rational and appropriate pharmacotherapy targeting both the SUD as well as the other disorder.
 Treating patients with co-occurring disorders (CODs) within integrated dual-disorder treatment (IDDT) programs sounds straightforward.
 However, implementing evidence-based “best practice” treatment is a significant challenge in the real world for several reasons.
 In this webinar, we will explore the challenges of working with a dual-diagnosed client from accurate diagnosing to determining the best integrated dual-diagnosis treatment (IDDT) plan, and the challenges in the ‘real world’ that these clients face to managing their diagnoses.

-Explore diagnostic dilemmas and the most common dual diagnoses.
+Explain diagnostic dilemmas and the most common dual diagnoses

-Review “real world” challenges that dually diagnosed clients face in recovery and mental health management.
+Understand “real world” challenges that dually diagnosed clients face in recovery and mental health management

-Implement through case studies and breakout sessions evidence-based treatments effective in working with dually diagnosed.
+Demonstrate through case studies and breakout sessions evidence-based treatments effective in working with dually diagnosed